Fixitfetish/fpga_potpourri/VHDL/dspcore2/doc/complex_mult1add1.md

 ### 4-DSP Implementation

 This implementation requires 4 DPSs cells per complex multiplication.
-Chaining and summation of N products is possible.
-The preadder functionality can be used for negation purposes.
+The preadder functionality is not required but can be used for negation purposes.

  * `COre = CIre + Xre*Yre + Zre`
  * `COim = CIim + Xre*Yim + Zim`